8 Best Free Open-Source Video Editors

 This type of video editing software is distributed under an open-source license.
 It means that the source code of the program is freely available for users to view and distribute according to the terms of the license.

-Open-source video editing software offers users the ability to customize and extend the functionality to suit their specific needs.
+Open-source video editors offer users the ability to customize and extend the functionality to suit their specific needs.

 This approach contrasts with proprietary software, where the source code is kept private.
 Users of such programs typically must pay for licenses or subscriptions.